 The Choir of University College, Durham (informally called Castle Chapel Choir) is an auditioned ensemble of sixteen choral scholars and is regarded to be one of the finest choirs in the North East.
 Led by a student team comprised of the Director of Music, Senior and Junior Organ Scholars and Choir Administrator, singers are a mix of undergraduate and postgraduate members of the University and represent diverse backgrounds and areas of study.
 The Choir has a busy schedule, leading weekly services of Evensong, Eucharist and Compline in Durham Castle’s two chapels – the eleventh century Norman Chapel and sixteenth century Tunstall Chapel – as well as numerous special services, concerts, recordings and tours.

 In July 2020, the Choir released their second CD in three years, ‘In Memoriam’ (featuring Durufle’s Requiem and Parry’s ‘Songs of Farewell’) on the Priory Records label; tracks from the CD were later broadcast on BBC Radio 3.
 Upcoming plans include further recordings with Priory Records, broadcasts of Choral Evensong, and a Festival of Early Music.
-The Choir also seeks to further promote and support student composers; in recent years the Choir has commissioned anthems for special services including Holocaust Memorial Day and International Women’s Day.
-Here is the latest, ‘She considers the field’ by Choral Scholar Jess Norton Raybould.

-Auditions take place in Freshers’ Week each year and consist of range and aural tests, two contrasting sight-reading extracts (one polyphonic, one modern) and a short interview with the Chaplain, Director of Music, Organ Scholars, and other members of the Chapel Community.
+Auditions take place in Freshers’ Week each year and consist of range and oral tests, two contrasting sight-reading extracts (one polyphonic, one modern) and a short interview with the Chaplain, Director of Music, Organ Scholars, and other members of the Chapel Community.
 Good sight-reading ability is essential.
 Previous experience is useful but not essential.